Where Should I Buy My Rats From?

 Below are some red flags to look out for.
 BYBs might:

-- Have husbandry issues such as the rats being kept in inadequately sized setups, using unsuitable substrates, keeping rats on their own, or feeding an improper diet
+- Have husbandry issues such as the rats being kept in inadequately sized setups, using unsuitable substrates, keeping rats on their own, or feeding an improper diet.
+A common misconception is that BYBs only breed in their backyard/in an outbuilding, but someone can be a BYB while keeping the rats inside their home.

 - Almost always have kittens available to purchase.
 Having a licence can be a sign that they are breeding in large amounts.

-- Breed unethical varieties such as hairless, tailless or harley.
-Regularly breeding double rex can also be a warning sign.
+- Breed for unethical varieties such as hairless and tailless.
+Regularly breeding double rex and selecting for low fur coverage can also be a warning sign.

 - Charge more for different varieties and ear/fur types, or use incorrect variety names (eg. 'brown', 'grey', 'husky')

-- Not be able to tell you exactly where their foundation rats are from (BYBs usually breed from rats from rodents mills, other BYBs, or rescues, which have unknown backgrounds) or how they make their breeding decisions.
-"I got them from another breeder" is not a sufficient answer.
+- Not be able to tell you exactly who and where their breeding rats are from (BYBs usually breed from rats from rodents mills, other BYBs, or rescues, which have unknown backgrounds).
+"I got them from another breeder" or "I got them from London" is not a sufficient answer.

-- Not be involved in the National Fancy Rat Society or local rat club
+- Not be involved in the National Fancy Rat Society or local rat club.
+Involvement in clubs tends to lead to better breeding practices and knowledge.
+Ensure that the club they're a part of isn't one that they've made up themselves.

-- Tell you their lines have "no health issues" or gives you a health guarantee.
+- Gives you a lifetime health guarantee.
 Rats unfortunately have to pass from something, and this is insincere.
-NO ONE can give you a health guarantee for ANY animal.
+NO ONE can give you a health guarantee for ANY animal, especially given that they have no control over how the rat is kept once they leave for your home.

 If you spot one of these red flags, ask follow-up questions.